Mikhail Poluboyarinov: Business career

 After graduation, he worked in the central office of the Savings Bank of Russia until 1990.

 From 1990 to 1999, he served as chief accountant and financial director at the Foreign Economic Society "Autoimport".
 Poluboyarinov served as chief accountant and deputy general director at JSC Aeroflot, from 2000 to 2009.
 From 2009 to 2020, he served as director of the infrastructure department and deputy chairman of the state developmental corporation VEB.RF.
 He later served as the first deputy chairman and member of the management board of VEB.RF.

 From March to November 2020, he served as the general director of PJSC State Transport Leasing Company.
 In 2017, he headed the board of directors of Aeroflot.
 On November 20, 2020, he was elected CEO of Aeroflot replacing Vitaly Savelyev, who was appointed as Minister of Transport.

 In October 2021, he was re-elected to the Board of Governors of the International Air Transport Association (IATA).

 According to Forbes in 2020, Poluboyarinov ranks 52nd place in the list of '100 civil servants with the highest incomes'.
 His fortune was estimated at 285.7 million rubles.

 Sanctions

 On March 8, 2022, in response to the 2022 Russian invasion of Ukraine, Poluboyarinov was set on a list of sanctions by European Union.
 On 15 March, he was removed from the IATA board of governors.
+He was also included in the sanction lists of Australia, Canada, New Zealand, Switzerland, Ukraine and United Kingdom.

+In March 2022, Lithuanian authorities seized his two properties in the Lithuanian coastal resort town of Palanga.